revzet77/COP4331C_Group01/artifacts/architecture.md

 # Security

 Our objects will have private variables and methods to prevent unwanted access.
 We will also use whatever encapsulation Unity provides for our classes.
-However, we will not be
+However, we will not be applying any other security measures as this is a locally installed .exe, so the only security concerns would be if the user alters source code in any way to cheat in the game.
+Not to mention, this isn't a competitive game so cheating is okay.

 # Performance